Beneath the covers

 frames.
 But actually the traditional European hardwood is best,

-pinned and glued (to a five-year guarantee).
+pinned and glued (to a life time guarantee).
 Retro shapes are

 really tricky to make.
 Stane Street had its frame prototyped by a